Feeling sick and being sick when you have pancreatic cancer

 If you are being sick a lot (persistent vomiting), and are struggling to keep down any food or fluid, this can be a sign that something is wrong.
 It can lead to dehydration (where your body loses more water than it takes in) and your body may not get the nutrition it needs.

-Contact your GP or medical team if you have been vomiting for half a day or longer and can’t keep down any food or fluid or have symptoms of dehydration.
-You could also call 111.
+Contact your GP if you have persistent vomiting for half a day or longer and can’t keep down any food or fluid, or you have symptoms of dehydration.
+You could also call NHS 111 or your specialist nurse.
+If you are having chemotherapy, call the 24 hour emergency number your chemotherapy team should have given you.

 You may need to go to hospital, where they will work out the cause of the vomiting.
 You may need to be given fluid through a drip into a vein to treat dehydration.